 Thank you for visiting my website.
-My name is Fiona Lake and for more than 25 years I have specialised in taking photos on and writing about Australia's largest cattle stations.
-These cattle stations ('ranches') are the biggest in the world.
+My name is Fiona Lake and for more than thirty years I have specialised in taking agricultural and rural photos.
+In particular - Australia's largest cattle stations (ranches), which are the biggest in the world.
 Quite a few are 10,000 square kilometres in size and run 20,000 or more cattle.
 Most still rely on stock horses for mustering and on many, stockcamps are still usual for at least part of the year.
 Australia is the most urbanised country in the world and because these vast cattle stations are located in remote areas and not open to the general public, accurate information and authentic photos have always been relatively scarce.

 Nearly 500 of the very best of my outback cattle station photos are included in the best-selling coffee-table style books 'Life as an Australian Horseman' & 'A Million Acre Masterpiece'.
 Unique Australian Christmas cards & outback greeting cards are also available, as well as limited edition photographic art.

 Visit the 'Testimonials' page to see some of the many comments from book purchasers in Australia, North & South America, Canada, New Zealand, Britain, Ireland, Europe etc. You may well see a comment from someone you know.

 I have taken photos on Australian outback cattle stations (ranches) since 1984, with the aim of creating a permanent record of our rural culture before unique aspects change substantially or disappear altogether.
 Most of the largest cattle stations are found across the top half of Australia, a vast region measuring more than 3,000 km north to south and more than 3,500 km from east to west.
 Distant outback photography trips are paid for by sales of my books, cards, photos and magazine features.